cloudfoundry/cf-mysql-release/README.md

     $ cf create-service-broker p-mysql BROKER_USERNAME BROKER_PASSWORD URL
     ```

     `BROKER_USERNAME` and `BROKER_PASSWORD` are the credentials Cloud Foundry will use to authenticate when making API calls to the service broker.
-Use the values for manifest properties `jobs.cf-mysql-broker.properties.auth_username` and `jobs.cf-mysql-broker.properties.auth_password`.
+Use the values for manifest properties `jobs.cf-mysql-broker_z1.properties.auth_username` and `jobs.cf-mysql-broker_z1.properties.auth_password`.

     `URL` specifies where the Cloud Controller will access the MySQL broker.
-Use the value of the manifest property `jobs.cf-mysql-broker.properties.external_host`.
+Use the value of the manifest property `jobs.cf-mysql-broker_z1.properties.external_host`.
+By default, this value is set to `p-mysql.<properties.domain>` (in spiff: `"p-mysql." .properties.domain`).

     For more information, see [Managing Service Brokers](http://docs.cloudfoundry.org/services/managing-service-brokers.html).